 Available funds/number of awards

 Q3.
-A Funding Opportunity Announcement (FOA) was issued in August 2019 utilizing the UG3/UH3 cooperative agreement funding mechanism.
-How much money is available for this FOA and what type of research projects are being accepted?
+Funding Opportunity Announcements (FOAs) were issued in July 2022 utilizing the UG3/UH3 and U01 cooperative agreements, and R34 Planning Grant Program funding mechanisms.
+How much money is available for these FOAs and what type of research projects are being accepted?

 Q4.
-How many RMIP awards does NIH anticipate making under the August 2019 FOA?
+How many RMIP awards does NIH anticipate making under the July 2022 FOAs?